Slate-colored hawk

 The slate-colored hawk (Buteogallus schistaceus) is a species of bird of prey in the family Accipitridae: the hawks, eagles, and allies.

-It is found in northern South America: Brazil, Bolivia, Peru, Ecuador, Colombia, Venezuela, and French Guiana.
-Its natural habitat is subtropical or tropical swampland.
+It is found in the Amazon rainforest in Brazil, Bolivia, Peru, Ecuador, Colombia, Venezuela, and French Guiana.

 Description

-It is a medium-sized to large bird, medium slate-grey in colour, with contrasting bright white horizontal banding on its tail feathers.
+It is a medium-sized to large bird, typically about 40 cm long.
+It is medium slate-grey in color, with contrasting bright white horizontal banding on its tail feathers.
 It has a medium-white breast with vertical black markings.
 It has a large orange cere at the base of its beak, and large yellow eyes.